 The County Chairman shall appoint the Chairman and members of all Standing Committees, with approval

-of the County Committee, within forty five (45) days following the election of County Committee Officers.
+of the County Committee, within sixty (60) days following the election of County Committee Officers.

 A. The Finance Committee shall consist of:

 1. The Treasurer of the County Committee.

 3. The Finance Committee Chairman and additional County Committee members, appointed by the